minetest/minetest/doc/lua_api.md

 description = This is the short description
 ```

-Minetest will look for translations in the `mymod` textdomain as there's no
+Luanti will look for translations in the `mymod` textdomain as there's no
 textdomain specified in mod.conf.
 For example, `mymod/locale/mymod.fr.tr`:

 ```